K-stability of Fano varieties: Dimension 2

 In dimension two the spaces which admit Kähler–Einstein metrics were classified by Tian.
 There are 10 deformation families of smooth Fano varieties in dimension two, the del Pezzo surfaces.
 Using the alpha invariant, Tian showed that a smooth Fano surface admits a Kähler–Einstein metric and is K-polystable if and only if it is not the blow up of the complex projective plane $\mathbb{CP}^2$ in one or two points.
 Thus 8 out of these 10 classes consist of K-polystable Fano surfaces.

 The K-moduli of Fano surfaces were studied in explicit examples by Tian and Mabuchi–Mukai.
 Explicit constructions of compact moduli spaces of Kähler–Einstein Fano surfaces were achieved by Odaka–Spotti–Sun.
 These spaces were constructed as Gromov–Hausdorff compactifications but were identified with explicit algebraic spaces of log Fano surfaces.
+The result of Odaka–Spotti–Sun was based on a new "moduli continuity method", which bypasses the explicit verification of the K-polystability condition and instead relies on modifying GIT moduli spaces, guided by considerations of K-stability.

 For example, it is proven by Odaka–Spotti–Sun that the compact moduli space of smoothable Kähler–Einstein surfaces of degree four is given by the weighted projective space $\mathbb{P}(1,2,3)$ with the smooth Kähler–Einstein surfaces of degree four corresponding to the locus $\mathbb{P}(1,2,3)\backslash D$ where $D$ is an ample divisor consisting of those points satisfying the equation $z_1^2 = 128 z_2$.